mlflow/mlflow/docs/source/llm-tracking.rst

     MLflow records and lets you visualize the metric's full history.

 Predictions
-    For offline evaluation, you can log predictions for your model by passing in inputs, outputs and prompts.
-These predictions are logged as csv as part of MLflow artifacts.
+    For offline evaluation, you can log predictions returned from your model by passing in the prompts and inputs, as well as the returned outputs from the model.
+    These predictions are logged in ``csv`` format as an MLflow artifact.

 Artifacts
     Output files in any format.
-For example, you can record images (for example, PNGs), models (for example, a pickled openai model), and data files (for example, a `Parquet <https://parquet.apache.org/>`_ file) as artifacts.
+For example, you can record images (e.g., PNGs), models (e.g., a pickled ``openai`` model), and data files (e.g., a `Parquet <https://parquet.apache.org/>`_ file) as artifacts.

 You can optionally organize runs into *experiments*, which group and compare together runs for a specific task.
 You can create an experiment using the ``mlflow experiments`` CLI, with :py:func:`mlflow.create_experiment`, or using the corresponding REST parameters.
-The MLflow API and UI let you create and search for experiments.
+To interact with  experiments, the MLflow API and UI let you create and search for experiments.

 Once your runs have been recorded, you can query them and compare predictions using the :ref:`tracking_ui`.